threader/PC-Tuning/docs/post-install.md

             - You will BSOD if you enable MSI for the **stock** Windows 7 sata driver which you should have updated as mentioned in the [Installing Drivers](#installing-drivers) section

         - Be careful as to what you choose to prioritize as more harm than good may be done.
-E.g you will likely stutter in a open-world game that utilizes texture streaming if the GPU IRQ priority is set higher than the storage controller priority.
+E.g you will likely stutter in a open-world game that utilizes texture streaming if the GPU IRQ priority is set higher than the storage controller priority

     - Restart your PC, you can verify if a device is utilizing MSIs by checking if it has a negative IRQ in MSIUtil

-    - Ensure that there is no IRQ sharing on your system by checking win + r, ``msinfo32`` ``Hardware Resources > Conflicts/Sharing`` section.
+    - Ensure that there is no IRQ sharing on your system by checking win + r, ``msinfo32`` ``Hardware Resources > Conflicts/Sharing`` section

 - ## Interrupt Affinity